Pranay-Kumar-k/Any.do-Clone/README.md

 # Any.do-Clone
-A clone of Any.do To-Do List
+A clone of Any.do To-Do List website